 When travelling, I read everything online questioning is Peru Hop worth it.
 Some reviews claimed it was overpriced, others emphasised how the many advantages compensated for the price contrast by a long shot.
 So the real question: IS PERU HOP WORTH IT?
-Short answer: YES!
+Short answer: Yes!
+Peru Hop is definitely worth it!
 Of course there’s a lot to weigh up but here’s my top 5 reasons why I think Peru Hop is worth it.

 1. The Guides and the AMAZING PEOPLE